Beginning Vendor Support Network

-The average age of a farmer in Oregon is 58, and OFMA believes it is essential to support beginning farmers and ranchers and the institutions, like farmers markets, which help them succeed.
 Farmers markets are a place where many producers get their start: they are places where brands are built, products are tested and refined, capital is raised and skills are learned.
 Farmers markets are powerful engines for small business development!
-As farmers markets become better at supporting their vendors during their first five years of sales, they help support their vendors’ future growth and success.
+We believe that farmers markets are a natural gateway to the local foods economy for food and farm entrepreneurs, and we want to help markets be the best they can be at supporting their newest vendors.

-OFMA, in partnership with five small and medium sized rural farmers markets, Oregon State University’s Center for Small Farms and Community Food Systems, and other partners, has been awarded a $247,000 federal grant through the USDA’s Farmers Market Promotion Program.
-With this three-year grant, OFMA has launched the Beginning Vendor Support Network (BVSN), which aims to study and support the role of farmers markets as small business incubators for their beginning vendors.
+OFMA, in partnership with five small and medium sized rural farmers markets, Oregon State University’s Center for Small Farms and Community Food Systems, and other partners, has been awarded a federal grant through the USDA’s Farmers Market Promotion Program, as well as a grant through the Ford Family Foundation to do this important work.
+With this three-year grant, OFMA launched the Beginning Vendor Support Network (BVSN) in late 2018, which aims to study and support the role of farmers markets as small business incubators for their beginning vendors.

 Meet the BVSN markets!